 It's so easy to use — you just scan whatever food it is you're looking to learn more about and the app will share a food score that determines its health and nutrition breakdown along with the pros and cons of that particular food.

-Meditation-based health apps have seen a huge surge since the onset of the pandemic — and understandably so, because anxiety and depression rates have also skyrocketed since 2020, according to an April 2021 study by the Centers for Disease Control and Prevention.
+Meditation-based health apps have seen a huge surge since the pandemic — and understandably so, because anxiety and depression rates have also skyrocketed since 2020, according to an April 2021 study by the Centers for Disease Control and Prevention.

-Meditation is one of the most tried-and-true ways to reduce the mental burdens associated with anxiety, stress and all sorts of mental health issues, notes Dr. Pedre.
+Meditation is one of the most tried-and-true ways to reduce the mental burdens associated with anxiety, stress and all sorts of mental health issues, Dr. Pedre says.

 Luckily, a plethora of meditation apps are helping people cope from the comfort of their homes, and Headspace is one of the most popular, providing guided meditations that are specific to your needs, whether you're looking to amp up your relaxation or soothe yourself to sleep (or both).